MichaIng/DietPi-Docs/docs/user-guide_install_uefi.md

 ## 2. Flash image to USB drive

-Start the program and make sure you have your USB drive inserted into your computer.
-Locate and select the DietPi image.
+Start **[Rufus](https://rufus.ie/)** application and make sure you have your USB drive inserted into your computer.
+Follow the next steps:

+- (1) Select the USB device
+- (2) Select the downloaded **DietPi** image.
+- (3) Select GPT as partition scheme
+- (4) Select UEFI as target system
+- (5) Click on _Start_ button

+	_Note: Ensure the selected USB card is the correct one !
+The app will wipe the drive, so if you choose the wrong one, you may risk losing data._

 ![dietpi-rufus-uefi](assets/images/dietpi-rufus-uefi.jpg)

-Next, ensure that the USB card selected is the correct one.
-It will wipe the drive clean, so if you choose the wrong one, you may risk losing data.

-Once you have confirmed all the details are correct, proceed to flash the USB drive.

-## 3. Boot target PC and install image on the harddisk
+## 3. Boot target PC and install the image on the local disk

-Boot **target PC** from USB image and install image on the harddisk.
-Put the USB stick into the target PC and boot from this USB stick (possibly it will be necessary to change BIOS settings, this is not described here).
+Boot **target PC** from USB image and install image on the local disk / harddisk.
+Put the USB stick into the target PC and boot from this USB stick _Note: it may be necessary to change BIOS settings to enabled the UEFI boot.
+This action is not described here._

 During the initial boot, the following dialog may appear to boot from the USB stick: